Dialysis Dry Weight Calculator

 • If Age > 65, multiply the result by 0.95

-Using established medical formulas ensures that the estimate aligns with clinical standards used to protect heart health.
+Using established medical formulas aims to ensure that the estimate aligns with clinical standards used to protect heart health.

 What Your Dry Weight Means

 Your dry weight result serves as a target goal to reach after each dialysis session to keep your heart healthy.
-This number helps you understand exactly how much excess fluid you are carrying and how much needs to be removed.
+This number provides information to help understand an estimate of how much excess fluid you are carrying and how much needs to be removed.

 Optimal Hydration